 In its announcement, Bahamas Paradise Cruise Line was very clear that its staff will be wearing face masks around the ship.
 Cleaning crew and food servers will also be outfitted with additional PPE.

-However, while both Carnival Cruise Line and Norwegian Cruise Line have released some details about their return to service, neither have explicitly mentioned what enhanced protective gear would be worn by their crew.
-We suspect at least in areas where social distancing will be difficult, like guest services, shops, and food services, those staff members will be wearing masks.
+While none of the other major cruise lines have released these details about their return to service just yet, we suspect at least in areas where social distancing will be difficult, like guest services, shops, and food services, those staff members will be wearing masks.

-You Might Need to Wear a Face Mask When Taking a Cruise After the Pandemic
+You Will Need to Wear a Face Mask When Taking a Cruise After the Pandemic

 The elephant in the room- passenger face coverings.
 Whether or not you will need to wear a mask on a cruise is one of the most asked questions.

-In the US, wearing a mask has become a hotly debated topic, with states differing on when and where these protective measures need to take place.
-Living in the Northeast, we are still required to wear face masks in public when shopping or at restaurants.
+In the US, wearing a mask has become a hotly debated topic.
+Many states differ on when and where these protective measures need to take place.
+Living in the Northeast, we have been required to wear face masks in public when shopping or at restaurants for sometime.

 If we look to amusement parks, these venues are requiring face coverings as well, even though the state itself might not require residents to do so.